IrishMarineInstitute/BurishooleLTER-Public/daily_fish_migration_burrishoole_1970_2020/readme.fish.txt

 Downstream indicates moving from Lough Feeagh (freshwater) to Lough Furnace (oceanic)

 •	"daily_count"
-Daily count of fish moving
+Daily count of fish through the trap